vortexmakes/RKH/doc/readme.txt

 All software components of the RKH, contain a platform abstraction layer.
-It is an indirection layer that hides the differences in hardware and software environments in which RKH operates so that the RKH source code does not need to be changed to run in a different environment.
+It is an indirection layer that hides the differences in hardware and software environments in which RKH operates, so that the RKH source code does not need to be changed to run in a different environment.
 Instead, all the changes required to adapt RKH are confined to this layer.
 It's basically composed by a few files, \b rkhplat.h and